luketpeterson/summum-types/README.md

 Yes, all abstract methods need `&self` to know which variant type to use.
 You can also implement ordinary methods on the type *outside* the `summum` invocation.

+### Polymorphism

+One of the uses for sum-type enums is to fill a similar role to `dyn` trait objects in polymorphic method dispatch.
+Sum-type enums provide different design constraints, such as being `Sized` and not requiring object safety.
+Unlike the [Any trait](https://doc.rust-lang.org/std/any/index.html) in particular, summum types provide a method to recover ownership of the original type, and allowing internal lifetimes (no `'static` bound).

+Sum-types are certainly not a replacement for dynamic dispatch in every case, but hopefully they will be another tool to reach for when it's convenient.

 ### Bonus Syntax: Haskell / TypeScript Style

 If you're into the whole brevity thing, you can write: